 The Rights You Are Entitled to as a Condo Owner

-Here are the few basic condo ownership rights Ontario listed out for you:
+Here are the few basic condo ownership rights Ontario you must know:

-- As a condo owner, you have a right to vote at the owners’ meets.
+- As a condo property holder, you have administrative authorities to vote at the owners’ meets.

 - One of the very basic condo owner rights Ontario is to become a part of the election to the Board of the condo community.

-- You also have the right to review any of the condo corporation’s records, which include the financial statements, or the minutes of the meetings held, etc. (1)
+- You also have the right to review any of the condo corporation records, which include the financial statements, or the minutes of the meetings held, etc.

-- The owners can also request/call for an owner’s meet.
+- The condo unit owners can also request/call for an owner’s meeting at the board to discuss various important matters.

-- The owners can also exercise the right of adding an issue or raising a concern in any of the owners’ meets held.
+- The owners at the board can also exercise the right of adding an issue or raising a concern in the owners’ meeting held.

-- The condo owner rights Ontario also allows the owners to seek accommodation pertaining to a disability.
+- It allows the owners to seek accommodation pertaining to a disability.

-- As an owner, you have full rights to sell your condo unit or rent it out legally to the individual you find fit for it.
+- As condo owners, you have full rights to sell your unit or rent it out legally to the individual you find fit for it.

-You can watch this video to learn more about what condo owners can expect in these rules.
+Remember, these entitled rights are the bare minimum since some condo locations could offer more.
+You can watch this video to learn what condo owners can expect in these rules.

 The Responsibilities You Must Have as a Condo Owner